 Most current openers raise and lower the door at a rate of 7 – 8 inches per second.
-One of the factors affecting speed is smoothness of travel.
-One of the negatives of a chain drive system is that the door tends to bounce as it moves up the rail; however a belt drive system is fairly smooth, making it operate faster and smoother than a chain drive.
+One of the factors affecting speed is the smoothness of travel.
+One of the negatives of a chain drive system is that the door tends to bounce as it moves up the rail; however, a belt drive system is fairly smooth, making it operate faster and smoother than a chain drive.

-The noise from the chain drive, which is made from the gearing, motor, and metal-on-metal contact, leaves this type of opener at a disadvantage.
+The noise from the chain drive, made from the gearing, motor, and metal-on-metal contact, leaves this type of opener at a disadvantage.
 The belt drive does not have this contact with metal, making the belt system more discreet.

 While a belt-driven garage door may provide quieter operating noises, it lacks in another department: strength.
-While the weight of a common steel or aluminum garage door is fine for any type of opener, a customized garage made of wood or additional insulation, for example, would require a chain drive.
-The strength of chain link will help to lift heavier doors than a belt drive.
+While the weight of a common steel or aluminum garage door is fine for any opener, a customized garage made of wood or additional insulation, for example, would require a chain drive.
+The strength of the chain link will help to lift heavier doors than a belt drive.

 Lastly, a belt-driven garage door opener is going to cost the homeowner more than a chain-driven.
-However, when consumers consider the benefits of a quieter, smooth, and durable operation, it may be worth the extra expense.
+However, when consumers consider the benefits of a quieter, smooth, and more durable operation, it may be worth the extra expense.

-“Chain and belt drive systems each have their pros and cons,” said Mark.
+“Chain and belt drive systems each have pros and cons,” said Mark.
 “My team of experts at The Door Company is here to help California homeowners make the right decision based on all the factors at play.”